gokayfem/ComfyUI_VLM_nodes/README.md

   checkpoint is not marked passed on the tested Torch/Transformers stack; use a small Modern VLM preset for production.
 - **Qwen2-VL**: image batches and real video-frame batches.
-- **Molmo, Kosmos-2, UForm, MCLLaVA, JoyTag, and MiniCPM-V 2.6 GGUF**.
+- **Legacy Molmo, Kosmos-2, UForm, MCLLaVA, and MiniCPM-V 2.6 GGUF**, plus maintained JoyTag.
 - **llama.cpp LLaVA/GGUF**, structured prompt suggestions, OpenAI-compatible
   prompting, and AudioLDM2.